App Support.

 We also strongly recommend disabling compression due to the VORACLE security vulnerability.

-If you still wish to use compression, we recommend updating your server to at least OpenVPN 2.4 and use the compress option remove any legacy comp-lzo options.
-OpenVPN 2.4 is backwards compatible with older OpenVPN servers in most cases.
+If you still wish to use compression, we recommend updating your server to the latest version of OpenVPN and use the compress option and remove any legacy comp-lzo options.

 Viscosity Users